Road to Perdition: Plot

-Michael Sullivan Sr. was orphaned and then raised by Irish Mob boss John Rooney in Rock Island, Illinois.
-Sullivan is now Rooney's most fearsome enforcer.
-Rooney has come to love Sullivan more than his own biological son, the rash and unpredictable Connor.
-Sullivan conceals his job from his eldest son Michael Jr., and his youngest son Peter, whom he raises with his wife Annie.
+In the winter of 1931, Michael Sullivan Sr, is an orphaned enforcer of Irish Mob boss John Rooney in Rock Island, Illinois.
+His wife Annie knows of his work, but his two sons Michael Jr. and Peter do not.
+Rooney's associate Finn McGovern speaks at his brother's wake, insinuating that Rooney is responsible for his brother's death.
+Rooney sends Sullivan and his son Connor to talk with McGovern; Michael follows them and watches the interaction from hiding.

-In 1931, Rooney's associate Finn McGovern speaks at his brother's wake, insinuating that Rooney is responsible for his brother's death.
-Rooney sends Connor and Sullivan to talk with McGovern; Michael follows them and watches the interaction from hiding.
-McGovern denies that his brother stole anything from the mob and implies that Connor was responsible.
-Connor shoots McGovern, forcing Sullivan to shoot the other armed witnesses in self-defense.
+McGovern denies that his brother stole anything from the mob and implies that Connor was responsible, which causes Connor to murder McGovern and Sullivan to shoot the other armed witnesses in self-defense.
 The men discover that Michael saw everything and swear him to secrecy.

 Rooney sends Sullivan to collect a debt from speakeasy owner Tony Calvino.
 Jealous and paranoid, Connor sends a letter with Sullivan for Calvino.
 Calvino reads the letter and reaches for his revolver, but Sullivan kills him and his bodyguard.
 The letter reads, "Kill Sullivan and all debts are paid".
-Sullivan rushes home and discovers that Connor has already murdered Annie and Peter.
+Sullivan rushes home and discovers that Connor, suspecting Michael has told others of the murders, has already murdered Annie and Peter.
 Michael was unharmed, as he had arrived home late from detention.

 Sullivan and Michael flee Rock Island and head to Chicago to meet mobster Frank Nitti.
 Sullivan offers to work for the Chicago Outfit in exchange for permission to kill Connor.
 Nitti rejects his offer and advises Sullivan against seeking revenge.
-Rooney, listening next door with Connor, reluctantly allows Nitti to dispatch freelance killer Harlen Maguire, whom Nitti orders to kill both Sullivans.
+Rooney, listening next door with Connor, reluctantly allows Nitti to dispatch contract killer Harlen Maguire, whom Nitti orders to kill Sullivan.

-Sullivan plans to take Michael to his aunt's beach house in Perdition for safe haven.
+Sullivan plans to take Michael to his aunt's beach house in Perdition as a haven.
 Maguire tracks them to a roadside diner, where he and Sullivan converse casually while Michael sleeps in the car.
-Sensing danger, Sullivan escapes with Michael and realizes Maguire knows their destination.
-Sullivan then begins robbing the banks that hold the Outfit's money, hoping to pressure the Outfit into withdrawing their protection from Connor.
+Sensing danger, Sullivan escapes from Maguire with Michael, and Maguire kills a police officer in the process.
+Sullivan realises Maguire knows their destination, and begins robbing the banks that hold the Outfit's money, hoping to pressure the Outfit into withdrawing their protection from Connor.
 Sullivan teaches Michael to drive so that he can act as a getaway driver.